klicat/riot-stx/README.md

   <p onclick={changMsg}>Click here to change message</p>
   <script>
     export default {
+      stx: {
-      stx: { // by declaring stx.message it auto-subscribes to any change on it message:'another default on mount message, could be null' },
+        // by declaring stx.message, this component auto-subscribes to any change on it message:'another default on mount message, could be null' },
       changMsg(){
         this.stx.message='new message from tag #2'
       }
     }
   </script>